1. 3DS Blog

 • Improve electrolyzer performance, quality and safety

-By managing its product lifecycles within the 3DEXPERIENCE platform and virtually modelling its manufacturing processes, McPhy expects to reduce time to market and optimize the performance of its equipment.
+By managing product lifecycles and virtually modeling manufacturing with the 3DEXPERIENCE platform, McPhy aims to reduce time to market and enhance equipment performance.

 Stay up to date